Restore the Health of Your Tooth

-As an endodontist, Dr. Villalobos specializes in treating these types of problems and saving as much of your natural tooth as possible.
+As an endodontist, Dr. Villalobos specializes in treating these cases and saving as much of your natural tooth as possible.
 With over 30 years of experience in the field of dentistry, you’ll know you’re in good hands with Dr. Villalobos.

-Root canal therapy is necessary when bacteria enter the inner chamber of the pulp and cause an infection.
+A root canal treatment is necessary when bacteria enter the inner chamber of the pulp and cause an infection.
 There are a variety of reasons that the infection can occur, including:

 - Chipped or cracked teeth